opdev/l5-operator-demo/docs/markdown/level4.md

 Thank you Sid.

-We begin with the theme, Operator is full of surprise for everything else there is prometheus and grafana.
+- Life is full of surprises so for everything else we use prometheus and grafana.
-Here we are, very happy with how far we have come with the Bestie operator.
-It's capable of seamless upgrades and full lifecycle, but just when we thought this is all the automation we need, something caught our attention.
-I was asked to upgrade Bestie operator to the bestie app image version 1.4.0.
-Easy right!.
-I edited the cr to change the spec.version to from 1.3.0 to 1.4.0 and I thought nothing of it.
-Seemless upgrade.
-A few days go by, my manager comes to me and says, Rose, did you do the upgrade like you promised ?
+- Working level 3 operator
+- seamless upgrades
+- full lifecycle
+- something unexpected
+- upgrade bestie application version
+- change manifest and apply
+- a while goes by
+- manager, upgrade didn't work
-I was like yeah and then he said, well, it doesn't look like it worked.
-Hmmm, i said, let me do some digging.
-I'm sure it's something stupid I did on my part. so I checked the pods status and there it is, in plain sight, the pod stays in the Waiting state because the image cannot be pulled because I had the wrong version number.
-So, after I applied the cr with the correct version number the upgrade succeded.
+- pod status, in the Waiting state because the image cannot be pulled because I had the wrong version
+- after I applied the cr with the correct version number the upgrade succeded.

 so this brings us to Level 4 - Deep Insights.

-The proper definition is metrics, alerts, log processing and workload analysis.
+- metrics, alerts, log processing and workload analysis.

-We decided to implement level 4 cabability so we can catch errors early and alert support if needed.
-We wanted full monitoring of the operator and the operand.
-Create metrics and alerts accordingly.
+- implement level 4 cabability
+- detect errors and anomality early and create alert support if needed.
+- full monitoring of the operator and the operand.
+- Create metrics and alerts accordingly.

-We use Prometheus to stores both the metrics and the alerting rules, while grafana produces meaninful and customizable dashboards to display metrics and alerts by using prometheus data.
+- Prometheus to stores both the metrics and the alerting rules
+- grafana produces meaninful and customizable dashboards to display metrics and alerts by using prometheus data.

-1. we're going to talk about how we expose metrics.
+1. expose metrics.

-2. Alert is created when the condition of the alerting rule is meet, so we're going to see an example of the alerting rule

-3. I will share with you a Demo that I have prepared about metrics and alerts.
+2. Create Alert based on metrics

+3. Demo

 </aside>
 ---

-### Expose Operator Metrics
+Exposing operator metrics

 <img src="images/ServiceMonitor.jpg" width="85%" alt="servicemonitor flowchart">

 <aside class="notes">

+- Servicemonitor
+- ServiceMonitor describes the set of targets to be monitored by Prometheus
-Prometheus's servicemonitor allows prometheus to scrape metrics from the service.
+- scrape metrics from the service.

-so we need to setup a servicemonitor to scrape operand's metrics.
+- operator-service target
+- operand-service target

-can anyone tell me why we don't need to setup a servicemonitor to scrape operator's metrics?
+- can anyone tell me why we don't need to setup a servicemonitor to scrape operator's metrics?

-in what namespace is the servicemonitor in?
+- in what namespace apply servermonitor yaml manifest

-the answer is with the service you want to scrape the metrics from.
+- same namespace as the service

 </aside>